 Production, the creation of goods and services, is inadequate to meet customer demand.
 Employees are ineffective in producing products or in delivering services, fail to bring about the desired and necessary results, and fail to achieve targeted revenues and profits.
 Low employee productivity is responsible for business decline.
 Think you have productivity problems in your organization?
 More than likely, productivity in the organization described here is at rock bottom.

 But, why is productivity so low?
 Can it be improved?
 Most importantly, how can the desired level of productivity be sustained and nurtured?
 Before addressing these questions, let us first understand what productivity is.

 Productivity is often described as a measure of output per unit of input.
 It takes inputs to create outputs.
-That is, it takes how many people at what rate of pay over how much time using what types of resources at what cost to produce a wicket that is sold at what price to yield what revenue and profit?
+That is, it takes how many people at what rate of pay over how much time using what types of resources at what cost to produce a widget that is sold at what price to yield what revenue and profit?
 Outputs per unit of inputs.

 Productivity expectations exist in every industry.
 Occupational therapists in some practice settings must meet productivity demands of 100%, meaning they must bill for every minute of every hour they are in the facility.
 Workers in most manufacturing plants are required to meet requisite production numbers each shift.
 Even restaurants have prescribed numbers of times a table needs to turnover with new guests to offset expenses against revenue.

 “In most industries, the yearly increase in the level of productivity that is required to maintain a dominant position in the industry has increased dramatically,” notes Dr. John Sullivan, Professor of Management in the College of Business at San Francisco State University.
 “The new reality is that productivity increases of between 10 and 25% are now required each year.”